learning-layers/Timeliner/README.md

 If at all possible, please try to create local branches for isses to work on and then incorporate these changes into one of the main branches.

 Do try to commit ofthen and in manageable chunks (it could later on be **squashed**, if needed).

+Every commit should have a meaningful message describing what it brings.
+The message could only consist of a short line, though more details explanation as second part of sommit message is strongly encouraged.

+**BN!
+Please separate short and long parts of the commit message by a newline.
+This produces better results when viewing commits.**

 ### Issues and milestones